victoria-tiki/transformer_complex/README.md

 # Sequence modeling of higher-order wave modes of binary black hole mergers

 ## Introduction

 We introduce a transformer model that predicts the time-series evolution of the pre-merger, merger and ringdown evolution of higher-order wave modes of quasi-circular, spinning, non-precessing binary black hole mergers.
 Our transformer model takes as input the time-series evolution of the inspiral waveform evolution, as given by the plus and cross polarizations.

-Our model is implemented in PyTorch Lightning.
+This repository is based on the implementation described in [1], with extensive modifications including a migration from TensorFlow to PyTorch and significant architectural redesign.

 ## Installation
 Clone the repository and install the required dependencies to get started: